Home

 • REQUIRED QUALIFICATIONS.
 Your career should be a platform for you to use your best skills, knowledge and abilities.

-2. Explore Different Professions
+Explore Different Professions

-3. Learn Universal Knowledge and Skills
+Learn Transferable Knowledge and Skills

 What skills do you possess?
 Communication skills, computer savvy and financial understanding are valuable assets in today's job market.
 Create a list of the skills that you think are your best assets and consider what you like to do.
 Listed below are some examples of what might be on your list.